po5/thumbfast/README.md

 `network`: Enable on remote files.
 Defaults to no.
 `audio`: Enable on audio files.
 Defaults to no.
 `hwdec`: Enable hardware decoding.
 Defaults to no.
 `direct_io`: Windows only: write directly to pipe (requires LuaJIT).
 Should improve performance, ymmv.
+`mpv_path`: Custom path to the mpv executable.
+Defaults to mpv.

 ## For UI developers: How to add thumbfast support to your script
 Declare the thumbfast state variable near the top of your script.